kotoMJ/kotiheating-arduino/README.md

 `nmap --script ssl-enum-ciphers -p 443 kotopeky.cz`

  If you find device's suite in the server's table, everything is ok.
- Otherwise you have to force server to use device's cipher, or change device.
+ Otherwise you have to force server to support also device's cipher, or change device to fit server's cipher suite.

 #### Key Fingerprint